orta/systems-theory/README.md

 ### Why TypeScript?

 There'll probably be a longer write up on the Artsy blog once we've got this stuff in production.
-However, the TLDR is that TypeScript provides more mature tooling, with the accessability of being built in JavaScript.
+However, the TLDR is that TypeScript provides more mature tooling, with the accessibility of being built in JavaScript.

 ### References